 Submitted by Advanced Women’s Healthcare

-This is the fourth in a series of articles on Menopause.
-If you missed previous articles on Peri-menopause and symptoms, you may read them online at HealthyCellsBN.com or call Cheryl at 309-664-2524 to request a copy.
+This is the third in a series of articles on menopause.
+If you missed previous articles on peri-menopause and symptoms, you may read it online at HealthyCellsBN.com or call Cheryl at 309-664-2524 to request a copy.

 Dele Ogunleye, M.D., and Lisa Emm, M.D., provide a full range of obstetric and gynecologic services.
 Brittany King is an advanced practice nurse specializing in women’s health.
 She works alongside Dr. Ogunleye and Dr. Emm to provide a full range of obstetric and gynecologic services.
 You may contact them at Advanced Women’s Healthcare, 309-808-3068 or www.awhcare.com.
 The office is located at 2111 East Oakland Avenue (Next to the Jewel-Osco Plaza).